Pietro222222/cat-fetch/README.md

 after that, you can run catfetch with `cat-fetch` or whatever your compiled binary name was.

+# Config

+to config it, just modify and rebuild the program.

 # TODO

 - [x] add color support